abhishekpatilbtc/project/README.md

     - For Stock Info
     - For News
 - Use Ajax to pull data
-- Will use new library/technolofy that's not discussed in the class : Materialize https://materializecss.com/
 - Make Polished/Front-end UI
 - Use good quality coding standards
 - Include repeating element